 Consequences for Owners of Low Welfare Dog Breeds

-• Owners of low welfare dog breeds can be faced with high ongoing veterinary expenses.
+• Owners (and breeders) of low welfare dog breeds can be faced with high ongoing veterinary expenses.

 • Poor health and welfare or early death of their pet means heartache for owners.

-• Care of low welfare dog breeds is complicated e.g. need to avoid warm weather, abstain for activities or avoid over-exciting the dog.
+• Care of low welfare dog breeds is complicated e.g. need to avoid warm weather, abstain from some activities or avoid over-exciting the dog.

 • Having a dog that is unable to exercise normally and suffers the ailments associated with its poor design also makes for a disappointing ownership experience.

 Aside from increasing public awareness on the issue to reduce the demand for extreme breeding, other measures proposed to combat the problem of low welfare dog breeds include a call for revised breed standards, pre-breeding screening programs and data sharing on corrective surgeries and caesareans.